 - 1. Print out lecture slides before each lecture. - 2.
 Be present and take good notes during lectures (the lecturer will often use the board for explanation, which slows down the pace and allows you to take notes on the lecture slides). - 3.
 Actively participate in thinking about, and in peer discussions of, clicker questions. - 4.
-Read the textbook preferably before class (planned topics and corresponding textbook pages are indicated in the schedule). - 5.
-Sit down and work through assignments and practice exams writing down all answers to the best of your ability - always before getting answers from Discussion Sections, Review Classes, posted keys or other students.
-These (along with clicker questions) will give you the best idea of how exam questions are formulated. - 6.
-Actively participate in discussions of the assignments during Discussion sections.
+Sit down and work through problem sets and practice exam writing down all answers to the best of your ability - always before getting answers from Discussion Sections, Review Class, posted keys or other students.
+These (along with clicker questions) will give you the best idea of how exam questions are formulated. - 5.
+Actively participate in discussions of the problem sets during Discussion Sections.